 What is HydroPrep?

-HydroPrep is a lavage bowel preparation method for colonoscopy using best practice for patient safety and outcomes.
-HydroPrep is a regulated procedure to wash material from the walls of the bowel from rectum to cecum, with controlled bowel evacuation.
-HydroPrep is performed at an accredited medical facility with a physician on duty.
+HydroPrep is a lavage bowel preparation (LBP) method intended for precolonoscopy cleansing, administered by a nurse, and uses best practice for patient safety and outcomes.
+Nursing standards create a controlled method for delivering LBP and allow for measuring outcomes.
+LBP is a regulated procedure to wash material from the walls of the bowel from rectum to cecum, with controlled bowel evacuation.
+LBP is performed at an accredited medical facility with a physician on duty.
 A combination of mild oral laxatives plus clear liquid diet is necessary the day before the scheduled colonoscopy.
-HydroPrep lavage is conducted the same day of the colonoscopy exam, prior to the exam, usually in the morning.
-Performed in a private setting, HydroPrep lavage bowel preparation method is the gentle washing out of the large intestine with warm, purified water administered by a Registered Nurse trained in HydroPrep clinical standards.
-You are connected to the lavage equipment with a single-use, disposable speculum and tubing designed for comfort.
+HydroPrep LBP is conducted the same day of the colonoscopy exam, prior to the exam, usually in the morning.
+Performed in a private setting, HydroPrep LBP method is the gentle washing out of the large intestine with warm, purified water administered by a Registered Nurse trained in HydroPrep clinical policies.
+Patients are connected to the lavage equipment with a single-use, disposable speculum and tubing designed for comfort.
 The system is “closed,” meaning there is no odor and all waste contents are eliminated from the patient via the disposable speculum and tubing into the hospital waste management system.

 What is the ‘day before’ protocol?